 12. Car rental on a shoestring

 A car isn’t absolutely necessary on Maui and clever and frugal travelers can get by with public transportation, however if you want to get around to more out-of-the-way spots on the island and you have a limited number of days, then a car is a must.
 Spending a little extra time making some phone calls or internet inquiries will save you some hard earned dollars.
 Try a few of the local car rental companies and check their prices.
-We’ve heard good things about Maui Cruisers and Maui Bio Beetle.
+Our FAVORITE local car rental company is Kihei Rent A Car.
+Their value cannot be beat.
+We’ve also heard good things about Maui Cruisers and Maui Bio Beetle.
 Other options are Priceline, where you can name your lowest offer price and it might be accepted is the price is right.
 Pick the smallest car you can to accommodate your family.
 If you, your family and all of your luggage will fit in a small economy car then you’re sure to get better gas mileage.
 Gas is much more expensive in Maui than it is on the Mainland.

 Splurge On What Matters Most To You, Skimp On The Rest.
 Make your bucket list and decide what things that you want to do and can afford to do.
 These are the things that you should splurge on.
 Plan a few indulgences and use the savings on the items above to allow you to splurge on your one or two big ticket or more memorable items while on Maui like a day at the spa, an upgrade to a convertible or Jeep or a fantastic golf package.